 I understand that it can feel daunting to consider counselling and many of my clients have felt the same way.
 What they have found is that when they meet her and experience the relaxed, warm welcome, these feelings quickly dissolve away and they begin to benefit from talking to a professional counsellor.

 About the Practice

-Hazelwood is a private practice, based at The Jasmine Trust Yoga Centre, located on the out-skirts of Retford.
+Hazelwood is an award winning private practice, based at The Jasmine Trust Yoga Centre, located on the out-skirts of Retford.
 There are good links to both the M1 and the A1 with the A1 junction being just a mile away.
 The Centre is a therapeutic space which offers a quiet location and a non-clinical atmosphere.
 There is a secure car park.
 The counselling room is on the first floor, accessed by a flight of stairs.